iterative/dvc.org/static/docs/commands-reference/install.md

  5 files changed, 12 insertions(+), 12 deletions(-)
 ```

-After rerunning the DVC pipeline, of course the data files are in sync with the
+After reproducing the "evaluate" pipeline, the data files are in sync with the
-other files but we must now commit some files to the Git repository.
-Looking
+code/config files, but we must now commit the changes to the Git repository.
-closely we see that `dvc status` is again run, informing us that the data files
+Looking closely we see that `dvc status` is run again, informing us that the
-are synchronized with the statement: _Pipeline is up to date.
-Nothing to
+data files are synchronized with the statement:
-reproduce_.
+`Pipeline is up to date.
+Nothing to reproduce.`